Skip to main content

 Freesale basis is an excellent option to sell negotiated (discounted) rates in a “yieldable” fashion, as the contract rate may be opened and closed based on forecasted demand.
 Rooms sold under freesale basis still comply with all rate conditions and applicable contract terms.
 They utilise an “elastic” group block code in Opera PMS.

-Full rate (also called Rack rate)
+Full rate (may also be referred to as Rack rate)

 Full/Fixed pattern length of stay (FPLOS)